cybersamx/react-recipes/nextjs/next-auth/README.md

 # Simple Auth using NextAuth.js

-Simple project highlights a simple authentication flow using the NextAuth.js framework.
+Simple project that highlights a simple authentication flow using the NextAuth.js framework.

 ## Setup